CedricPump/suck/README.md

 <p align="left">

-# SUCK - Simple Underbarrel-Granade-Launcher Conversion Kit
+# SUCK - Simple UBGL Conversion Kit

 SUCK is an Arma 3 mod that allows Players to attach and detach their underbarrel granade launcher (UGL).
 It uses placeholder items for different UGL models and is compatible with ACE3 and RHS.